I do like looking back on the travelling year. So here it is – travels of 2009 – and plans for the year ahead.

 No plans set in stone yet.
 Apart from work-related stuff, including Geneva in a few weeks, Helsinki in February and the West Country (the Norwegian one) in June.
 In Geneva, I’ll try to fit in another visit to only-one-item-on-the-menu Cafe de Paris, one of my favourite restaurants.
 Even though I’m not all that crazy about steak (which is all they serve), I adore that place.
-I’ll probably go to New York for TBEX in June (even got the conference ticket).
-Looking forward to meeting heaps of fellow travel bloggers there.
+I might go to New York for TBEX in June (even got the conference ticket).
 Haven’t been to the USA in years.

 I still like odd countries.
 What could be some interesting ones in 2010, I wonder?
 I keep looking at Air Baltic’s route map and long to visit Azerbaijan, Armenia and Georgia.
 Maybe even Iran.
-Kaliningrad is probably on.
+Kaliningrad, too.
 Easy enough, fly to Gdansk and hop on a bus.

-I’m considering the Faeroe Islands with the kids over the summer.
-And more of Britain.
-Scotland, Yorkshire, the Lake District, Cornwall or Southern Wales.
+I’m considering the Faroe Islands with the kids over the summer.
+And more of Britain: Scotland, Yorkshire, the Lake District, Cornwall or Southern Wales.
 Again, just down the street, very accessible and practically free flights.

-Lebanon is on the agenda, of course.
-As is Libya.
-Possibly both through Voyages Jules Verne.
-I’m also looking at Alaska and St Pierre & Miquelon and Newfoundland.
+Lebanon may be on the agenda.
+And Libya.
+I’m also looking at Alaska and St Pierre&Miquelon, and Newfoundland.
 But I’m way into 2011 by now.